onap-keimori/terraform-provider-vault/codegen/README.md

 - Hand-add the new resource or data source to `vault/provider.go`.
 - Hand update the partially generated doc to complete it.
 - Add the doc to the sidebar/layout so it will appear in nav.

-This process is designed this way to ensure high quality in the generated code.